 Do-it-yourself vision exams are easy to find online.
 Verana Health offers a free app that allows patients to measure their vision using their smartphone and monitor changes in their sight over time.
 EyeQue's Personal Vision Tester pairs your smartphone with a handheld miniscope to generate a personalized eyeglass prescription.
 And various other websites offer vision tests using a mobile device.

 Some of these services ask you to stand about 10 feet away from your device in a well-lit area and speak the letters aloud as you look at an eye chart.
 Others, like EyeQue's test, use a handheld device to check vision.
 The results are then reviewed by an ophthalmologist or optometrist, who issues a prescription that you can use to buy glasses online.

 Never use a home vision tests to order contacts

 Experts strongly caution against using home eye exams to order contact lenses.
 Contacts should be fitted by an ophthalmologist or optometrist, who are trained to check for a good fit.
-Improperly fitting contact lenses can cause a range of complications, ranging from redness and irritation to potentially blinding conditions such as a corneal infection.
+Improperly fitting contact lenses can cause a range of complications, from redness and irritation to potentially blinding conditions such as a corneal infection.